 Anthony is an absolutely amazing professional and makes certain that each instrument under his command is up to the highest caliber.
 Perhaps one of the best reed players I’ve ever had the pleasure to come across, and an amazing colleague to boot!
 If you need someone that knows the repertoire and works hard at it, look no further.

-Interview with SpongeStudios
+Interview with ArodReeds

 Q: What's your 'promise' to your clients?

 A: My promise to every client is to deliver recordings that breathe life into your music.
-At Sponge Studios, I aim to bridge the gap between digital and human expression giving you the warmth, nuance, and emotion that only live woodwinds can bring.
+I aim to bridge the gap between digital and human expression giving you the warmth, nuance, and emotion that only live woodwinds can bring.
 You’ll hear the difference immediately: not just in tone quality, but in the soul and storytelling your project deserves.

 Q: What was your career path?
 How long have you been doing this?